david-pugh-gcell/GCellBeaconScanner_Android/README.md

 	mbtManager.startMonitoringForBeacons();
 ````

 The library will monitor for BLE devices in low power mode; if any iBeacon devices are in range that correspond to the Beacon Regions defined, the library will call the *didEnterRegion* method.
-To start to get more details of the beacons in that region, then call teh *startMonitoringForBeaconinRegion* method.
+To start to get more details of the beacons in that region, then call the *startMonitoringForBeaconinRegion* method.

 ````java
 	// This event means the device has enetred a beacon region.
 To find out more about what beacons are in the region, start ranging.